 Orthotics for shoes may be prescribed which, by altering the pressure on the foot, can be helpful in reducing pain.
 These do not correct the problem, but by eliminating the pain, they can provide relief.

-For cases that do not respond to these methods of treatment, surgery can be done to reposition the toe.
+For cases that do not respond to these methods of treatment, surgery can be done by une of our trained TCFA podiatric surgeons to reposition the toe at the Santa Fe Surgery Center in The Villages.
 A surgeon may do this by either taking out a section of bone or by rearranging the ligaments and tendons in the toe to help keep it properly aligned.
 It may be necessary even after surgery to wear more comfortable shoes that do not put pressure on the toe as the big toe can easily move back to its orientation toward the smaller toes.